Indoor growing can be fast, easy, and fun with a DIY hydroponics setup.

 Building your own hydroponics system can be as simple or as complex as you would like.
 There are some really simple types of systems that require little effort to set up, and there are some really serious investments you can make.
 Deciding what kind of system is right for you is the first step.
 Since we're betting against most of you wanting to build a $5,000 hydroponics wonderland—because who has time for that?—we're going to focus on the smaller-scale systems that are best for building in your home.

-A wicking system is the most basic hydroponic system around.
+A wicking system is the most basic hydroponic system around and it's great for getting started in hydroponics.
 It has been called the "training wheels of the hydroponic world" and for good reason.
 It's easy to set up and use, making it the perfect system for first-timers.

 This system has seen some innovation, but the general concept is older than hydroponics itself.
 All you'll need are two containers, your plant of choice, a growing medium, and a wick (hence wicking).